-Walking and standing on the soft, springy air sole of kyBoot shoes isn’t just fun, it also simultaneously relaxes your back, trains your muscles and soothes your joints.
+Walking and standing on the elastic, springy air sole of kybun shoes isn’t just fun, it also simultaneously relaxes your back, trains your muscles and soothes your joints.
 Feel as though you’re walking on soft forest soil as you check out exhibitions, museums and city tours.

 Friday: Five hours on the go on foot in Hamburg at a temperature of about 0°C; feet are warm after a short time walking.

 Saturday: Ten hours on the go on foot in Hamburg at a temperature of about 0°C; it’s unbelievable that I stuck it out for so long!